Restoring Balance

 to Your Life’s Work

-Licensed Therapist for Burned-Out Leaders and Senior Professionals in Connecticut.
+Licensed Therapist for Burned-Out Executives and Senior Professionals in Connecticut.

 Are you tired of grinding through office politics and dreaming about running away to a deserted island somewhere?